 There are a variety of "tree" squirrels in the United States.
 In South Dakota you may find the Eastern Gray Squirrel along the eastern border of the state; the Red Squirrel in the far west; and the Northern Flying Squirrel in parts of the Black Hills.

 By far the most common species in the state is the Eastern Fox Squirrel, found in all but the northwestern corner.

-- Residents = Small Game, or any Combination license, or Youth Small Game; or 1-Day Small Game
+Small Game, any Combination License, Youth Small Game or 1-day Small Game

-- Nonresidents = Nonresident Small Game, or Nonresident Youth Small Game
+Nonresident Small Game or Nonresident Youth Small Game